Poll on Gen Z Americans' current financial views and behaviors

 The Bank of America 2026 Better Money Habits study examines the financial attitudes and behaviors of adult Gen Z (ages 18-29) Americans and provides a snapshot on the state of Gen Z’s financial health

-Washington DC, May 19, 2026 – Bank of America, in cooperation with Ipsos, is releasing the results from the 2026 Better Money Habit Gen Z Report about how Gen Z Americans feel about various aspects of their finances.
+Washington DC, May 19, 2026 – Bank of America, in cooperation with Ipsos, is releasing the results from the 2026 Better Money Habits Gen Z Report about how Gen Z Americans feel about various aspects of their finances.
 The report utilizes data from a poll conducted by Ipsos from February 10-28, 2026.

 The study report can be found here.